 1. Visit the official website of the National Student Financial Aid Scheme (NSFAS).

-2. Once you are there, the next thing to do is to click on MyNSFAS account under For "Students & Learners:" option at the upper left side of your computer.
-From there, you will need to log in using your ID and password that you created when you applied.
+2. Once you are there, the next thing to do is to click on MyNSFAS account.
+You will need to log in using your email and password that you created when you applied.

 Qualification for applying for NSFAS

 NSFAS is not a scheme that just anyone can apply for; there are certain criteria that one must meet before he or she can consider applying.
 So, if you want to know if you actually qualified to apply for the fund or not, then check out the following requirements.

 - You must be a citizen of South Africa.